 Diatomaceous earth works quickly to clean up liquid spills such as oil or grease.
 It works on carpets, driveways, garage floors, and hardwood.
-The porous diatoms that make up DE are very absorbent and soak up liquid messes thoroughly.
+The porous diatoms that makeup DE are very absorbent and soak up liquid messes thoroughly.

 When does a problem become bigger than a paper towel?
 Grease can leave a residue that DE will absorb more efficiently than a flimsy paper towel or cloth.
 Oil can leave behind residue making the area slippery.
-Either of these messes are unsafe to have around children.
+Either of these messes is unsafe to have around children.
 DE is able to pull liquids away from the floor and keep residue from remaining.

 Follow the steps below to see how DE can help clean up greasy and oily messes: